tdvance/Laser-Defender-V2.0/README.md

 + ability to pause game, quit game or change options in game

-+ (work in progress) 3 plays for a "quarter"
++ 3 plays for a "quarter"

-+ more ship types, improved animations, two firing modes
++ more ship types, improved animations, two firing modes, more effects